-Home to elephants, tigers, leopards and rhino’s, this pre-historic rainforest is the perfect setting for an epic jungle trek.
-Taman Negara has been waiting 130million years for your visit.
+Explore one of the world’s oldest tropical rainforest.
+Home to elephants, tigers, leopards and rhino’s, this prehistoric rainforest is the perfect setting for an epic jungle trek.
+Taman Negara has been waiting 130 million years for your visit.

 Health in Malaysia

-Healthcare in Kuala Lumpur is almost ok.
+Healthcare in Kuala Lumpur is almost ok….almost.
 It’s nowhere near the level in Singapore, it’s just ok.
-Out in the rural areas the quality quickly deteriorates.
-So if you need serious medical attention out in the countryside you might need to be evacuated to the Kuala Lumpur or even to Singapore.
+Outside of Kuala Lumpur in the rural areas the quality rapidly deteriorates.
+Any serious ailment or injury out in the countryside will almost certainly involve medical transport to Kuala Lumpur or even Singapore.

 Pharmacies are abundant in cities and larger towns while even smaller towns often feature at least one pharmacy.